 REMOTE LUGGAGE COMPARTMENT RELEASE (IF EQUIPPED)

-To open the luggage compartment, press the control.
+To open the luggage compartment, press the control on the instrument panel located to the left of the cluster.

-The control does not function if the vehicle is traveling faster then 7 km/h (4 mph).
+The control does not function if the vehicle is traveling faster then 4 mph (7 km/h).